-About 2000 years ago, an angel of the Lord suddenly appeared to some shepherds who were living out in the fields around Bethlehem, keeping watch over their flock by night.
+About 2000 years ago, an angel of the Lord suddenly appeared to some shepherds living in the fields around Bethlehem, keeping watch over their flock by night.

-It was indeed an unusual and awesome night, for the glory of the Lord shone around them and a multitude of the heavenly host joined them, praising God and saying, “Glory to God in the highest, and on earth peace, goodwill toward men!”
+It was indeed an unforgettable and incredible night, for the glory of the Lord shone around them, and a multitude of the heavenly host joined them, praising God and saying, “Glory to God in the highest, and on earth peace, goodwill toward men!”
 (Luke 2:13-14 NKJV).

 What a holy and memorable night!